Free Guide to Northwest Camping

 Campground Description: Fishtrap Lake Resort is privately owned and operated.
 The resort is located at the northern tip of the 800 acre Fishtrap Lake.
 The resort is lush with lots of lawn areas and tall trees.
-Fishtrap Lake Resort also has a small cafe and convenience store that stocks fishing tackle.
+Fishtrap Lake Resort also has a convenience store that stocks fishing tackle.
 The resort is very family friendly and does not allow jet skis, tubing, waterskiing or other activities that may poise a danger to the fishermen (and fisherwomen).
 Kayaks and canoes are allowed and encouraged for the fisher person, nature lover or wildlife photographer.
 The resort is closed during the winter months, so call in the spring to hear when it reopens.
 Reservations are available.

 Number of Sites: 20 with hook-ups and another 50 for tent campers

 Electricity: At 20 RV camping sites

 Water: At 20 RV camping sites with additional water taps throughout the tent camping area

 Waste Water Dump Station: Yes

 Directions: From Interstate 90 eastbound or westbound, take exit 254.
 At the stop sign at the bottom of the exit, turn south onto Old State Highway.
 Follow Old State Highway south for 2.5 miles to Fishtrap Road East.
 Turn left onto Fishtrap Road East and follow for 1.3 miles to the entrance to Fishtrap Lake Resort.

 Fishing: Yes!
 Fishtrap Lake is one of the premier fishing lakes in Washington State.
 Fishermen (and fisherwomen) regularly catch their limit daily.
 Trout is the mainstay for fishing here.
 The lake is stocked on a regular basis with trout.
 Besides hatchery pan-sized trout, hefty triploids are also stocked here.